-The Rockford Police Department is currently accepting applications for the position of Police Officer, until May 31st 2013.
+The Rockford Police Department is NOT currently accepting applications for the position of Police Officer.

 Click HERE to view orientation presentation

 Click HERE to apply now